 - 1. Identify: Determine whether the project's impacts may have a de minimis impact on the Section 4(f) property that is a publicly owned park, recreation area, or wildlife and waterfowl refuge. - 2.
-Official with Jurisdiction consultation: Contact the OWJ to determine whether there is agreement regarding the project's effects on the property. - 3.
+Official with Jurisdiction consultation: Contact the OWJ to determine whether there is agreement regarding the project's effects on the property and make them aware of DOT&PF's intent to make a de minimis impact finding. - 3.
 Public Notice: Publish public notice in newspapers of record.
 The REM prepares and issues the public notice upon approval from the NEPA Program Manager. - 4.
-Written concurrence: The region prepares the required de minimis documentation including compilation of comments received and draft responses for NEPA Program Manager review prior to requesting written concurrence from the OWJ that the project will not adversely affect the activities, features, and attributes that qualify the property for protection under Section 4(f) and that they are aware of DOT&PF's intent to make a de minimis impact finding.
-OWJ concurrence may occur on the de minimis Impact Finding form after the public notice period has ended. - 5.
-Approval: The completed Section 4(f) de minimis Impact Finding form and supporting documentation are signed by the REM.
+Written concurrence: The region prepares the required de minimis documentation including compilation of comments received and draft responses for NEPA Program Manager review.
+Upon approval from the NEPA Program Manager, the REM signs the form and the region submits the form to the OWJ requesting their written concurrence that the project will not adversely affect the activities, features, and attributes that qualify the property for protection under Section 4(f).
+This is typically accomplished by OWJ signature on the de minimis impact finding form after the public notice period has ended. - 5.
+Approval: The completed Section 4(f) de minimis Impact Finding form and supporting documentation are submitted to the NEPA Program Manager for approval.
 In order for the NEPA Program Manager to approve the de minimis impact finding, the public notice period must be complete and the OWJ must have concurred in writing.